Roseville

 Earn your own self-respect

-If you want to stop arguing, you have to lean on your own self-respect instead of trying to get it from your partner.
+I’ll help you learn to rely on your own self-respect instead of trying to get your partner's approval.

 Focus on what you can change